Professional Reviews

 • Split-tunneling — This feature lets you choose apps that won’t be routed through the VPN connection.
 This allows you to stream with VPN.ac but still use your normal IP and location for apps like DoorDash.
 Unfortunately, this feature is only available on Android.

 VPN.ac doesn’t keep logs of the websites you visit or the files you download, but its privacy policy and terms of service state it collects your email address, IP address, and payment information — for security reasons and fraud prevention.
-VPN.ac’s terms of service also state that the VPN collects VPN session start and end times, as well as how much bandwidth you’re using.
+VPN.ac’s terms of service state that the VPN collects VPN session start and end times and the bandwidth you’ve used, but that your connection information is deleted soon after you disconnect.

-Logging IP addresses is a major red flag, and if you’re looking for a VPN that values your privacy, VPN.ac is not for you.
+Logging connection information is a big concern — I would feel better about VPN.ac’s claims that it doesn’t keep this information if it conducted an independent audit of its no-logs policy.
 One more statement in the terms of service doesn’t exactly instill trust — VPN.ac claims it doesn’t cooperate with requests for information unless ordered by a court.
 This means it will share your IP addresses and timestamps if required by law.

-Top VPNs like ExpressVPN, Private Internet Access, and ProtonVPN don’t log any of your data, so even if one of these VPNs is asked to share user data by a local court they wouldn’t have any information to hand over.
+Top VPNs like ExpressVPN doesn’t log any of your data, so even if a court asked it to share user data, it wouldn’t have any information to hand over.

 VPN.ac is based in Romania, which is outside the jurisdiction of the 5/9/14 Eyes Alliance (a group of countries that share security data).